DevilAguo0/hiddify/How-to-set-DNS-server.md

 The panel has automatically set the Cloudflare server for you, and of course, it has also put suggestions at the bottom that you can apply if needed.

 ## Setting DNS server via SSH
-If for any reason you wanted to use SSH to do this setup, SSH into your server and then press `ctrl+c` to exit the Hiddify menu.
+If for any reason you wanted to use SSH to do this setup, [connect to your server via SSH](https://github.com/hiddify/hiddify-config/wiki/How-to-connect-to-server-via-SSH) and then press `ctrl+c` to exit the Hiddify menu.
 * In the terminal environment, type this command to open the DNS server settings with the nano text editor.

 ```